 A Historical Journey Through A Living Village

 The Oconaluftee Village is located on the Cherokee Indian Reservation, adjacent to the Great Smoky Mountains National Park in Western North Carolina.
-Sparkling streams, majestic views and unspoiled beauty attract millions of visitors to the Park every year.
-During your tour of the Oconaluftee Indian Village, you’ll not only get a glimpse of Native American life as it was 250 years ago, you’ll have an opportunity to stroll through the Oconaluftee Indian Village Herb Garden and our magnificent Nature Trail.
+Sparkling streams, majestic views, and unspoiled beauty attract millions of visitors to the Park every year.
+During your tour of the Oconaluftee Indian Village, you’ll not only get a glimpse of Native American life as it was 250 years ago, you’ll have an opportunity to stroll through the Oconaluftee Indian Village Herb Garden and the magnificent Nature Trail.

 Museum of the Cherokee Indian